-The cozy sweater weather, pumpkin spice lattes, and colorful leaves that fall brings make it just a little bit easier to welcome the transition to colder temperatures.
-There’s no better way to experience fall foliage than a day drive or hike in Western New York.
+The cozy sweater weather, pumpkin spice lattes, and colorful leaves that fall brings makes it just a little bit easier to welcome the transition to colder temperatures.
+Let’s face it- There’s no better way to experience fall foliage than a day drive or hike in Western New York.
 The autumn leaves aren’t wasting any time so neither should you!
-Here’s where you can experience peak fall colors at some of our favorite spots in WNY by foot or car.
+Here’s where you can experience peak fall colors at some of our favorite local spots in WNY by foot or car.

 Pro tip: If you are looking for the perfect time to plan your fall foliage sight-seeing, check out this map from I Love NY for the latest predictions and peak viewing times.

-The hiking trails at Artpark offer some incredible views (and photo ops) of the woodlands surrounding the amphitheater and leading to the Niagara River gorge.
+The hiking trails at Artpark offer some incredible views (and photo ops) of the woodland area surrounding the amphitheater and leading to the Niagara River gorge.
 Witness some of WNY’s most vibrant changing leaves on an afternoon autumn stroll.
 Along the way, check out some “art in the park” installations!